-Take this online survey to have your say about choices and priorities for how Vancouver could grow.
-Paper copies will also be available at pop-up booths and community facilities throughout the city.
-The online survey will be available from October 27 through November 28, 2021.
+An online survey was conducted from October 27 to November 28 and asked residents to weigh in on different choices and priorities for how Vancouver could grow.
+Paper copies were also available at pop-up booths and community facilities throughout the city.

 Virtual Open House

 This was an interactive, one-stop-shop for Vancouver Plan information, including: